 No. Just no to ALL of these.

-Helping your baby fall asleep is not a bad habit.
-Babies cannot be spoiled.
-Your baby is not manipulating you.
-Your baby will learn to fall asleep on his own.
-Their lungs don’t need exercise.
+Helping your baby fall asleep is NOT a bad habit.
+Babies CANNOT be spoiled.
+Your baby is NOT manipulating you.
+Your baby WILL learn to fall asleep on his own.
+Their lungs do NOT need exercise.
 And you don’t “just have to let them cry” (with the exception of the moments that you’re loosing your mind, and need to step away from baby to take some deep breaths).

 You are doing everything you can absolutely think of to help your baby develop good sleep habits.
 You have a routine, the white noise machine, the black out curtains, the humidifier, and the organic crib sheets.
 You’ve tried the earlier bedtime, the later bedtime, the longer awake time, the shorter awake time, more nap, less naps.
 You’ve tried it all!